SystemsApproach/security/crypto.rst

 Once we have a set of cryptographic algorithms and a way to distribute keys, we are in a position to build protocols that enable secure communication between participants.
-Later chapters describes several such security protocols, culminating in a description of complete systems that use these protocols.
+Later chapters describes several such security protocols, culminating in the description of complete systems that use these protocols.

 3.1 Principles of Ciphers